3and4/Leither/doc/MiMei-en.md

 #### 8.2 The procedure of information flow
 Information can flow in two different situations:
 1. Save voluntarily.
-Usually when the MiMei data is highly valuable even in future.
+Usually when the MiMei data is highly valuable, it can be saved for future benefit.
 2. Save on request.
 When current node lacks the capacity to uphold regular services, it may ask other nodes to help doing backup, error tolerance, load balance, etc.